Saturday, April 13, 2019 from 10:45 a.m. - noon PDT

 - Discover how to create more inclusive public engagement for people with autism by first understanding autism spectrum disorder's increasing prevalence, planning with them and not for them.

-- Assess our research process that produced the Six Feelings Framework, a design strategy for planners, then explore infrastructure redesigns that make up initial Autism Planning and Design Standards 1.0.
+- Assess the research process that produced the Six Feelings Framework, a design strategy for planners, then explore infrastructure redesigns that make up initial Autism Planning and Design Standards 1.0.

 - Learn how to implement autism planning and design standards to make public infrastructure and facilities more inclusive of people with autism and also more clear, safe, comfortable, and freeing for everyone.